 - Fund all remaining expenses not paid for by the program

 If you are considering Cosmetic Dentistry Grants, keep in mind that despite how advertised, this program is not free, and a dental loan or credit card may be a better option for you.
+Read our dental implants grants article for more information about options like this.

 When you need to make dental work more affordable, there are two main ways to go about it.